Rakeela/dragora-notes/metr101disc9-weather-media-history.md

 I'm not sure what this needs to become something I'd be excited to draft; I think I may even change my mind about the topic.

 ---
+It appears that the period of monumental temple dominance in ancient Peru is formally included in the span of time classified as 'Period 5' in Peruvian history.
+It was a preceramic culture known as Lauricocha III.
+Thousands of years of preceramic humans...
+They had stone and adobe brick architecture already, but no pottery.
+What does it take to invent pottery?
+You have to shape clay into a form, then burn it until it stays that way.

+I got this detail off of Wikipedia.
+Not worth citing...
+Not enough of an understanding to write about.
+How do I speak confidently about something that ancient?

+---
+I found another source talking about the temples as potentially pertaining to ancient long-term droughts in the area.
+So the Peruvian landscape was dominated by droughts interspersed with destabilizing amounts of precipitation?
+I understand why humans died there, but I'm confused why humans lived there.

+---
+"I believe that weather is a conquerable force, and in our skill at dealing with it, we have come far."  -  Should I use this rhetorical angle for approaching the Peru topic?
+It kind of matches my attitude as a weather controller.
+I see weather as something that *can* destroy civilization and *has* destroyed civilizations, but which civilizations *can* withstand and *have* withstood.
+Moreover, I see it as something that technology eventually tames and masters.
+Sometimes I get frustrated at how uncontrollable the weather is perceived to be, because I feel like I have such a better sense of humus than most people...
+Civ VI's new concept of Preserve districts matches a kind of productivity that makes sense to me, but not one found historically.
+Historic humans seem to have consumed the landscape pretty recklessly instead.
+Tch...
+Ah well...
+I suppose at least the grove lets me fantasize about a better world.
+Rhetorically, I can tell *specifically* that I need to ditch the 'we have come far' line here, because its good resonance has a distracting association.

+I'm not synched with this topic yet, but I'm closer.

+"Weather has always shaped history.
+Although little survives of their specific practices..."
+Perhaps that right there summarizes what discontents me about this project.
+I need to know more about the faith to make this beautiful.

+---
 Back to [[metr101]]

 (Note to self: Reorganize the author's writing section; it needs to be brought up to date.)